SoCal Edison blamed in a lawsuit for starting one of the Los Angeles fires - Local News 8

 “They stated that the distribution lines to the east of Eaton Canyon would be energized,” Bridgford said in an interview with CNN.
 “We happen to know the ignition point is directly below their line.
 We believe based upon the video evidence and based upon extensive discussion with our experts they will be found to have started the fire.”

 Bridgford said the company failure to de-energize its overhead wires despite a red flag wind warning issued by the National Weather Service makes SCE a likely culprit in the fire.
-Although he noted there is no hard evidence yet, he said he believes “there’s always going to be more evidence coming.”
+Although there is no hard evidence yet, Bridgford said he believes “there’s always going to be more evidence coming.”

 Although Gursey’s lawsuit is the first against the electrical utility, it is almost certainly not the last.
 Bridgford has represented tens of thousands of wildfire victims in the past and said this lawsuit is just the start.